antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/argparse.rst

 ^^^^^^^^^^^^^^^

 :class:`ArgumentParser` objects allow the help formatting to be customized by specifying an alternate formatting class.
-Currently, there are three such
+Currently, there are four such
 classes:

 .. class:: RawDescriptionHelpFormatter
            RawTextHelpFormatter
            ArgumentDefaultsHelpFormatter
+           MetavarTypeHelpFormatter

+:class:`RawDescriptionHelpFormatter` and :class:`RawTextHelpFormatter` give
-The first two allow more control over how textual descriptions are displayed, while the last automatically adds information about argument default values.
+more control over how textual descriptions are displayed.
 By default, :class:`ArgumentParser` objects line-wrap the description_ and epilog_ texts in command-line help messages::